cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

-If you're using GitHub, you can easily integrate the repository with [Zenodo](https://zenodo.org/), which archives the repository when you make a tag and assigns a DOI to each release.
-You might also want to make releases to the OBO Foundry or BioPortal.
+If you're using GitHub, you can easily integrate the repository with [Zenodo](https://zenodo.org/), which archives the repository when you make a tag and assigns a digital object identifier (DOI) to each release.
+You might also want to
+make releases to the OBO Foundry or BioPortal.
 You might also want to register your prefix at Identifiers.org to give your CURIEs maximum legitimacy.